 The Peyton Randolph House is a two-story, Georgian-style mansion built in 1715 by Sir William Robertson.
 It passed into the hands of Peyton Randolph, a famous revolutionary leader, in 1754.
 Behind the house’s impeccable design lurks plenty of misery and pain.
 Peyton’s wife, Betty, was known to be a very cruel slave master.

-Thank you for reading our list of the most haunted places in Virginia!
-Of course, there are many more haunted places in Virginia, but the 25 listed here are among the most haunted.
+Thank you for reading our list of Virginia’s most haunted houses, hospitals, battlefields, and everything in between!
+Of course, there are many more haunted places in Virginia, but the 25 listed here are among the scariest and most haunted.
+This list of haunted places should guide you on your journey in the strange and unusual world of haunted Virginia.